mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 and then expect programmers to translate these dreams into "code".
 In this relationship, the ideas are valuable and "coding" is a comoditized service.

-I've worked with extremely effective offshore teams, but these teams were selected for their expertise, not just for their price.
-These programmers were integrated into the development process as much as any employee and were involved in designing the product, not just coding it into existence based on a set of requirements.
+I've worked with extremely effective offshore teams.
+These teams were selected for their expertise, not just for their price.
+The programmers were integrated into the development process as much as any employee and were involved in designing the product, not just coding it into existence based on a set of requirements.